Reducing recidivism, having a felony record, and second chances.

 (3) likely may prohibit the offender from reentering the job market.

-This remaining, albeit significant challenge, is a political one; that being the removal of the word ‘felony’ (in certain cases) from a defendant’s record.
+This remaining challenge is a political one; that being the removal of the word ‘felony’ (in certain cases) from a defendant’s record.
 Nationwide, for both state and federal cases a starting point could be:

 - Non-violent offenses